Emilio Fernández: Career

-"El Indio" continued to keep busy in Mexico, performing melodramas and folklore films.
-In 1941, with the financial support of General Juan Francisco Azcárate and the encouragement of his friend, the actor David Silva (then a law student), he filmed La isla de la pasión with which he made his debut as a director.
-That same year he traveled to Cuba where he met the woman who would be his first wife, Gladys Fernández, and he adopted her daughter Adela.
+Fernández continued to perform melodramas and folklore films.
+In 1941, with the financial support of General Juan Francisco Azcárate and the encouragement of his friend, the actor David Silva (then a law student), he filmed La isla de la pasión (a.k.a.
+Passion Island) with which he made his directorial debut.

 In 1943 he was contacted by the Mexican film Studios Films Mundiales.
-Emilio Fernández (director), Mauricio Magdaleno (writer), Gabriel Figueroa (photographer), Dolores del Río and Pedro Armendáriz (actors) formed the team that achieved the biggest blockbusters of the time.
-Their first work together was Flor silvestre, the film that debuted Dolores del Río in the Mexican cinema.

-Next, Fernández filmed the popular María Candelaria (1944), for which he was awarded the Palm d'Or at Cannes along with Gabriel Figueroa.
-He developed his own style which had such an effect in the industry that his portrayal of rural Mexico became a standard for the film industry, and also became the image of Mexico in the world.
+Emilio Fernández (director), Mauricio Magdaleno (writer), Gabriel Figueroa (photographer), Dolores del Río and Pedro Armendáriz (actors) formed the team that would go on to make Flor silvestre, the film that debuted Dolores del Río in the Mexican cinema.
+Then, Fernández filmed María Candelaria (1944), for which he was awarded the Palm d'Or at Cannes along with Gabriel Figueroa.

-In 1945, based on the history of American writer John Steinbeck (who adapted the screenplay in collaboration with him), Fernández filmed La perla, one of the most important films in his long filmography, considered by critics as a work of art which portrays a story of ignorance and human misery, achieved by the photography of Figueroa and direction of Fernández.
-It is an allegory about the limits of wickedness of man in his greed and desire for power.
-This film won the award for Best Cinematography, and a mention for Best Film contribution to progress in the Venice Film Festival (1947).
+In 1945, based on the history of American writer John Steinbeck (who adapted the screenplay in collaboration with him), Fernández filmed La Perla (a.k.a.
+The Pearl), an allegory about the limits of wickedness of man in his greed and desire for power.
+It won the award for Best Cinematography, and a mention for Best Film contribution to progress in the Venice Film Festival (1947).
 It also received the Silver Ariel (1948) for Best Picture, Directing, Male Performance and Photography; the award of the Hollywood Foreign Press Association (1949), and the award for Best Cinematography at the Festival of Madrid (1949).